vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 [The Home Assistant website contains also a lot of examples!](https://www.home-assistant.io/docs/configuration/templating/)

-ChatGPT is really useful and fast with helping you to create a new template and improve it to fine-tune it.
+ChatGPT is really useful and fast at helping you create a new template and fine-tune it.

 <img src="images_templates/chatgpt_resource.png" alt="chatGPT as source" width="100%">